What is Asian Blepharoplasty?

 What is an epicanthal fold?

-The epicanthal fold is the distinctive fold of skin found close to the inner corner of the ice.
+The epicanthal fold is the distinctive fold of skin found close to the inner corner of the eyes.
 Epicanthal folds are most commonly seen in people of Asian heritage.
-Many people may be concerned about an excessively tired or puffy-looking eye appearance due to the epicanthal skin fold giving the impression of closing up the eye.
+Many people may be concerned about an excessively tired or puffy-looking eye appearance due to the epicanthal skin fold, giving the impression of closing up the eye.
 Surgically repositioning or reducing the prominence of this double eyelid skin fold can help to refresh and enhance the eyes, which leads to a significant boost in youthfulness.
 Double eyelid surgery can help to open up the eyes.
 This allows people to enhance their eyes with the creative application of make-up in ways that take advantage of having a single eyelid crease formed due to Asian blepharoplasty.

 RELATED: Everything you wanted to know about blepharoplasty